Job Selection Problem – Loss Minimization Strategy | Set 2

-As the day increases the losses too increase.
+As the day increases the losses to increase.
 So the trick would be to ensure that the goods are not kept idle after production.
-Further, since we are required to produce at least one job per day, we should perform low volume jobs, and then perform the high volume jobs.
+Further, since we are required to produce at least one job per day, we should perform low-volume jobs, and then perform high-volume jobs.

 This strategy works due to two factors.